Response Webhooks

 3. Store Operation State

-Implement a storage solution for your agent’s workflow state and context so you can resume it when the webhook response arrives.
-The way you do this will be framework-specific, but a few examples include
+Store your agent’s workflow state so you can resume it when the webhook arrives.
+Common approaches include:

 Database Storage